josephg/editing-traces/concurrent_traces/README.md

 This dataset is a debrief / brain dump written by 2 people who went to clown school together.
 This trace is structurally very similar to friendsforever - the users were typing at the same time (though this time with 0.5secs of simulated latency).
 The resulting documents are the same size, too - coming in at 21kb.
 This editing trace has 5380 transactions.

 In this dataset we have also captured the precise timestamp of every single keystroke.
 This data is stored down to 1 second of accuracy.
+And each transaction correctly references a single user edit.

 This data set is provided under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.